Reno Video Game Symphony

 The Reno Video Game Symphonic Orchestra is the program’s largest ensemble and is open to almost any instrument willing to play.
 The ensemble plays music that focuses on playing a broad range of orchestral arrangements from video games that are both mainstream and hidden gems.
 The Orchestra plays more traditional pieces when compared to the Jazz Band, chosen to display and highlight the many beautiful pieces of music found in video games.

-Musical director of the Reno Video Game Jazz Band, a twelve piece “big band” that features music from various video games.
-Travis is a local musician, teacher, and an artist.
-For more information, and private lessons, please visit https://travispalmer.net/
+Musical director of the Reno Video Game Jazz Band, a “big band” that features music from various video games.
+Will also serves as the RVGS webmaster, and plays percussion and piano with other local groups.